bah5341/passed_students-/README.md

 ## Overview

 A python program that takes a CSV file directly downloaded from Qualtrics and distinguishes passing students (80% or higher) from failing students (lower than 80%).
 I designed this project specifically for the Qualtrics post tests I utilize in my work, in order to gain an understanding of students who are passing the courses.
 For the breadth of this project, I only utilized one post test, however this code can be adapted to other CSV's downloaded from Qualtrics and seperated in this manner.
+Additionally, this code currently just provides the names of the passing students, however it can be easily adapted to produce the names of failing students.

 ## Installation and Usage